 Ethics in publishing

 Work on human beings published in Homeopathy will comply with the principles laid down in the Declaration of Helsinki: Recommendations guiding physicians in biomedical research involving human subjects as amended by the 64th WMA General Assembly, Fortaleza, Brazil, 2013. (www.wma.net/en/30publications/10policies/b3/index.hmtl).
 The manuscript should contain a statement that the work has been approved by the appropriate ethical committee or institutional review board and that subjects gave informed consent to the work.
-Studies involving experiments with animals must state that their care was in accordance with institution guidelines.
+Studies that involve animal experimentation must comply with the detailed set of Instructions below.

 All authors should have made substantial contributions to all of the following: (1) the conception and design of the study, or acquisition of data, or analysis and interpretation of data, (2) drafting the article or revising it critically for important intellectual content, (3) final approval of the version to be submitted.